yuriyyakym/awai/docs/docs/about.md

 # About

-Minimalistic, dependency-free state management library written in TypeScript.
+Dependency-free state management library written in TypeScript.

 This library suggests unique [architectural approach](/architecture) which is based on the concept of [re-resolvable](/re-resolvable) objects.